asfktz/autodll-webpack-plugin/README.md

 ## What
 Webpack's own DllPlugin it great, it can drastically reduce the amount of time needed to build (and rebuild) your bundles by reducing the amount of work needs to be done.

-If you think about it, most of the code in your bundles comes from NPM modules that you're rarely going to touch. you know that, but webpack don't. so every time it compile's your bundles it has to analyze and build them too, and that's take time.
+If you think about it, most of the code in your bundles come from NPM modules that you're rarely going to touch.
+You know that, but Webpack doesn't.
+So every time it compiles it has to analyze and build them too - and that takes time.

-What the DllPlugin does is allowing you to create a separate bundle of modules you're not planing to change and tell webpack to read these modules from that bundle instead.
+The DllPlugin allows you to to create in advance a separate bundle for all of those modules, and teach Webpack to read them from that bundle instead.

 And to quotes someone else's numbers for a project that imports: <br>
 react, react-dom, redux, react-redux, lodash, react-bootstrap, immutable, redux-saga, reselect, babel-polyfill, react-router